-$D{\alpha}$ lines at beam-on and beam-off timing and the differences in these two time slices after subtracting the spectrum at beam-off timing from the spectrum at beam-on timing for the discharge with D-H mixture plasmas.
+The hot component due to the active charge exchange reaction with the neutral beam is smaller than the cold component emitted in the edge by one order of magnitude.
+In order to subtract the cold component of the $H{\alpha}$ and $D{\alpha}$ charge exchange lines, the beam modulation technique is applied.
+Figure 2 shows the spectra of $H{\alpha}$ and $D{\alpha}$ lines at beam-on and beam-off timing and the differences in these two time slices after subtracting the spectrum at beamoff timing from the spectrum at beam-on timing for the discharge with D-H mixture plasmas.
 Although most of the cold components of the charge exchange lines are subtracted by the beam modulation, there still remain cold components (residual cold component) comparable to the hot components as seen in the spectrum after subtraction in the bulk charge exchange lines.
 There are small wings of the spectra in the plasma even without beam due to the charge exchange process between the thermal neutral penetrated into the plasma and bulk ions.
-This is called passive charge exchange or medium temperature component [11] and most of the medium temperature component can be subtracted by the beam modulation technique.
-In LHD, the radial profile of neutral is measured from this passive charge exchange component using the spectrometer with high dynamic range [12].
-The passive charge exchange component is smaller than the cold component by two orders of magnitude (smaller than the active charge exchange component excited by neutral beam by a factor of 5 -10).
+This is called the passive charge exchange or medium temperature component, and most of the medium temperature components can be subtracted by the beam modulation technique.
+In the LHD, the radial profile of neutral is measured from this passive charge exchange component using the spectrometer with a high dynamic range.
+The passive charge exchange component is smaller than the cold component by two orders of magnitude (smaller than the active charge exchange component excited by neutral beam by a factor of 5-10).
 The residual passive charge exchange component is expected to be smaller than the residual cold component by two orders of magnitude (below the noise level) and can be neglected.

-Because of the residual cold component, the slit width of the spectrometer is reduced to 50 $\mu$ to make the instrumental width (FWHM) small enough (0.056nm) to separate the two peaks of cold components of $H{\alpha}$ (656.28nm) and $D{\alpha}$ (656.10nm) lines in the spectrum.
-The Doppler width of the cold component is smaller than the wavelength separation (0.18nm) between $H{\alpha}$ and $D{\alpha}$ lines, while the Doppler width of the hot component is too large to be separated into two peaks.
-The lines in the wavelength range of 653 - 655nm are beam emissions of hydrogen beam with full, half, and one-third energy.
-As discussed in the previous section, the line of sight is selected to make the beam emission blue shift to have more separation between beam emission lines and charge exchange line.
+Because of the residual cold component, the slit width of the spectrometer is reduced to 50 $\mu$ to make the instrumental width (FWHM) small enough (0.056 nm) to separate the two peaks of the cold components of $H{\alpha}$ (656.28 nm) and $D{\alpha}$ (656.10 nm) lines in the spectrum.
+The Doppler width of the cold component is smaller than the wavelength separation (0.18 nm) between the $H{\alpha}$ and $D{\alpha}$ lines, while the Doppler width of the hot component is too large to be separated into two peaks.
+The lines in the wavelength range of 653- 655 nm are beam emissions of hydrogen beam with full, half, and one-third energy.
+As discussed in Sec.
+II, the line of sight is selected to make the beam emission blue shift to have more separation between beam emission lines and the charge exchange line.